 County Road 611 Highway Guides

-Historically, the alignment of County Road 611 was designated as Florida 593 between Florida 60 (Gulf to Bay Boulevard) and Florida 580.
-By 1959, 49th Street through Pinellas Park and High Point was State Secondary 691.
-Florida 691 connected U.S. 19 with Florida 686 by St. Petersburg-Clearwater National Airport (PIE).
-The State Secondary designation was extended south along 49th Street to 22nd Avenue South / Gulfport Boulevard in St. Petersburg by 1973.
-Florida 593 was decommissioned north of Old Tampa Bay by 1980 and Florida 691 to the south was subsequently renamed County Road 691.
+Historically, the alignment of County Road 611 on Haines Road and McMullen-Booth Road was designated as State Road 593 between SR 60 (Gulf to Bay Boulevard) and SR 580.
+This segment was deleted from the State Primary Road System and turned over to Pinellas County in 1973.1 49th Street through Pinellas Park and High Point was State Secondary 691 by 1959.
+SR 691 connected U.S. 19 with SR 686 by St. Pete-Clearwater International Airport (PIE).
+The State Secondary designation was extended south along 49th Street to 22nd Avenue S / Gulfport Boulevard in St. Petersburg by 1973.
+SR 691 to the south was subsequently renamed County Road 691 by 1980.
 The 1989 Florida official highway map shows East Lake Boulevard as County Road 77 south from CR 582 (Keystone Road).

 Approved by Pinellas County Commissioners on February 10, 1987, the Bayside Bridge is a 2.7-mile long set of twin spans linking Pinellas Park with Clearwater over Old Tampa Bay.
 Costing $110 million overall, with $71 million for just the bridge, design work on the crossing commenced on January 1, 1988.
 Construction followed on January 30, 1991 and the Bayside Bridge opened to traffic on June 2, 1993.
 Funding for the span was derived from Pinellas County gasoline and sale taxes instead of state or federal transportation sources.
 Subsequent work expanded 49th Street North from the bridge's south end.
 Widening of McMullen Booth to the north however dragged on for another two years.1